fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 Pink oleanders
 {% endfigure %}

-From Cres we crossed a bridge onto Losinj, then a second one over to Mali Losinj, our journey timed to avoid bridge closures that allow boats to pass.
+From Cres we crossed a bridge onto Lošinj, then a second one over to Mali Lošinj, our journey timed to avoid bridge closures that allow boats to pass.
 We arrived to the plush coolness of Hotel Bellevue, looking a little pale and sleepy.

 ## Hotel Bellevue

-Hotel Bellevue is a modern white monolith that sits in a natural harbour to the North East of Mali Losinj.
+[Hotel Bellevue](https://www.losinj-hotels.com/en/hotels-and-villas/hotel-bellevue/) is a modern white monolith that sits in a natural harbour to the North East of Mali Lošinj.
 It’s surrounded by pine forest and is a stone’s throw from the sea.

 The building’s exterior is an architectural monster, it stands out like a chalk rock in a field of grass.
 Unlike the refined buildings either side – stone built and terracotta roofed which peek through the pines, Bellevue is an unnatural white and beige beacon.
 At night it’s the only source of light pollution.